New Frontiers and New Currents

 - Dissemination is key to this funding initiative, certainly including but also beyond the Indiana University community.
 Thus, concrete evidence of well-developed and initiated plans for publication/dissemination of proceedings (with contributions by conference participants) as appropriate for the discipline and event is required for funding through this mechanism (see examples in New Currents Guidelines in InfoReady).

-- Projects will be limited to one year in duration.
+- Projects will be limited to 18 months in duration.

 Applicants must complete an electronic application in InfoReady and upload a completed application form and budget worksheet.